-To use, or not to use Burst Mode?
+To use, or not to use Burst Mode in photography?

 Burst Mode will help when you are shooting some form of action or unpredictable subject.
 It is especially helpful when photographing sports, wild life, or any moving object.
 In such cases, the scene changes significantly very rapidly, and your chances of capturing a better image are higher if you take as many photos as possible, in the shortest time possible.

 Edit your photos!

 A camera will rarely capture an image the way you want it.
 You have to help it with skill, knowledge, and editing.
 It’s surprising how much a simple edit can improve an image.
 We are not talking about complex Photoshop enhancements and montages, but you should at least correct white balance, fix exposure, crop, remove imperfections, and enhance colors.
 This can be done using plenty of mobile apps, but Snapseed is a great one.
 I am also a huge fan of Lightroom, but that one requires a monthly subscription.

 Keep these five tips in mind when shooting with your smartphone and you should see improved results immediately.
 But of course, there is a lot more to photography than this quick article.
 To learn more about the subject, check out our links below.